noir-lang/noir/docs/docs/noir/standard_library/containers/boundedvec.md

 The given length must be less than or equal to the length of the array.

 This function will zero out any elements at or past index `len` of `array`.
-This incurs extra runtime cost of O(MaxLen).
+This incurs an extra runtime cost of O(MaxLen).
 If you are sure your array is zeroed after that index, you can use `from_parts_unchecked` to remove the extra loop.

 Example: